jacob-zietek/jacob-zietek.github.io/quotes.md

 permalink: /quotes/
 ---

-Gratitude is what gives you power over adversity
+Gratitude gives you power over adversity

 Comfort is the killer of man

+You can lead a horse to water but you can't make it drink